nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `relocate PATH`

 #### Autocomplete and suggestions
-Suggested command keywords, dates, sorting order, and tags are shown as you type.
+Shows suggested command keywords, dates, sorting order, and tags as you type.
 Use the `tab` key to autocomplete using the suggestion.

 > <img src="images/Ui-Autocomplete.png" width="200">

 #### Saving the Data
-Changes are automatically saved after each command that changes the data.
+TaSc saves your changes automatically after each command that changes the data.
 No manual saving required.

 #### Multiple Storage Files
-Multiple storage files are allowed for you to store different schedules on different files.
-The file name must be passed into the program arguments when running the program.
+You can store different schedules on different storage files.
+Just pass the file name into the program arguments when running the program.

 ## FAQ